 Student artists' books inspired by Cuban collection

-Despite the milky gray cast of winter from the window, Shannon Dowd’s office on an upper floor of the Modern Languages Building is bright with color.
+Despite the milky gray cast of winter from the window, Shannon Dowd’s office on the fourth floor of the Modern Languages Building is bright with color.

-From the top of a bookshelf, blue and purple and magenta petals spill out from a crown of paper flowers, while the nearby delicate foliage of a miniature papier-mâché tree offers a reminiscent summer green.
+From the top of a bookshelf, blue and magenta petals spill out from a crown of paper flowers, while nearby, the delicate foliage of a papier-mâché tree offers a reminiscent summer green.
 Alongside these sit an intriguing book-shaped box splashed with sunshiny gold and yellow and red paint; an illustrated vinyl record; and other treasures.

 Step closer to these objects crafted by students from Dowd’s recent Spanish poetry workshop, and you may notice something else, too, almost like a secret: tiny poems, tucked into the petals, streaming from the sides of the box, and scribed onto the tightly rolled scrolls that hang, like ornaments, from the tree’s branches.